St. Paul's, Bloor Street: Notable people

 Composer Healey Willan became organist-choirmaster of the church after immigrating to Canada in 1913.
 He left St. Paul's for the Church of St. Mary Magdalene in 1921.
 Other notable past organists include Charles Peaker and Eric Robertson.

-St. Paul's has been the venue of many notable funerals, including: Lady Iris Mountbatten, a great-granddaugther of Queen Victoria, in 1982; former premiers of Ontario, George A. Drew in 1973 and John Robarts in 1982; pianist Glenn Gould in 1982; Hockey Hall of Famer Charlie Conacher in 1967; and Allan Lamport, former mayor of Toronto, in 1999.
-The church has also been the venue of the weddings of Ralph McCreath and Myrtle Franceschini in 1946; Claude Bennett and Deborah Ferrier in 1977; Knowlton Nash and Lorraine Thomson in 1982; Robert Seguso and Carling Bassett in 1987.
+St. Paul's has been the venue of many notable funeral/memorial services, including: Lady Iris Mountbatten, a great-granddaughter of Queen Victoria, in 1982; former premiers of Ontario, George A. Drew in 1973 and John Robarts in 1982; pianist Glenn Gould in 1982; Hockey Hall of Famer Charlie Conacher in 1967; Allan Lamport, former mayor of Toronto, in 1999; and Hilary Weston, 26th lieutenant governor of Ontario, in 2025.

+The church has also been the venue of many notable weddings, including that of Ralph McCreath and Myrtle Franceschini in 1946; Claude Bennett and Deborah Ferrier in 1977; Knowlton Nash and Lorraine Thomson in 1982; and Robert Seguso and Carling Bassett in 1987.

-Besides Canon Cody, other notable past rectors of the church include the Rt.
-Rev. Bishop Robert John Renison and the Rev. William Hockin.
+Besides Canon Cody, other notable past rectors of the church include the Rt Rev. Bishop Robert John Renison and the Rev. William Hockin.
+The Rt.
+Rev. Gregory Kerr-Wilson, present Metropolitan of the Northern Lights and Archbishop of Calgary, was assistant curate of the church from 1989 to 1991.

 Pope John Paul II led a national ecumenical service at the church during his September 1984 visit to Canada.
 The service was attended by 2,200 members and leaders of over 30 denominations.
 Other notable visitors include Duke Ellington, Archbishop Desmond Tutu, multiple Archbishops of Canterbury and Princess Alexandra.